Bob Corker: Fiscal policy

 In 2006, Corker supported making the 2001 tax cut and the 2003 tax cut permanent.
 He has shown interest in replacing the federal progressive income tax with a flat tax.

 He endorsed the initial $350 billion of TARP funding in 2008, and opposed releasing the additional $350 billion of it in 2009.

-In 2011, Corker voted in favor of the Republican alternative budget proposed by Representative Paul Ryan (R-WI), a proposal that would eliminate the health care provided through the Medicare program and instead give seniors subsidies for part of the cost of obtaining private medical insurance.
+In 2011, Corker voted in favor of the Republican alternative budget proposed by Representative Paul Ryan (R-WI), a proposal that would eliminate the healthcare provided through the Medicare program and instead give seniors subsidies for part of the cost of obtaining private medical insurance.
 Corker referred to such programs as Medicare and Social Security as "generational theft".

 In 2013, Corker endorsed the Marketplace Fairness Act and voted for its passage in the Senate.
 The Marketplace Fairness Act would enable states to begin collecting sales taxes on online purchases.

 Corker was the only Republican senator to vote against the Senate version of the Tax Cuts and Jobs Act of 2017 before it was sent to a conference committee with the House, citing concerns about the deficit.
 On December 20, 2017, Corker, who previously said he would "take a close look at the product developed in conference before making a decision on the final legislation," voted in favor of the Tax Cuts and Jobs Act conference report, saying, "In the end, after 11 years in the Senate, I know every bill we consider is imperfect and the question becomes is our country better off with or without this piece of legislation.
 I think we are better off with it.
 I realize this is a bet on our country's enterprising spirit, and that is a bet I am willing to make."

 IB Times said that a provision newly added to the final version of the bill, which some termed the "pass-through provision", could financially benefit the Trump family and several congressional Republicans, including Corker.
 For example, the top 20% of Americans by income have received more than 60% of the tax savings.
 After two years, the tax cuts never paid for itself with economic growth, according to Maya MacGuineas, president of the Committee for a Responsible Federal Budget.